 Apixaban should be discontinued at least 48 hours prior to an elective surgery or invasive procedure that carries a moderate or high risk of unacceptable or clinically significant bleeding.
-For elective surgeries or invasive procedures with a low risk of bleeding or where the bleeding would be noncritical in location and easily controlled, discontinue apixaban at least 24 hours prior to the procedure.1
+For elective surgeries or invasive procedures with a low risk of bleeding or where the bleeding would be noncritical in location and easily controlled, discontinue apixaban at least 24 hours prior to the procedure.
 If possible, dabigatran etexilate mesylate should be discontinued one to five days before invasive or surgical procedures because of the increased risk of bleeding.
 A longer time should be considered for patients undergoing major surgery, spinal surgery, or placement of a spinal or epidural catheter or part, in whom complete hemostasis may be required.
-If surgery cannot be delayed, there is an increased risk of bleeding.2

-Discontinue edoxaban at least 24 hours before invasive or surgical procedures.
 If surgery cannot be delayed, there is an increased risk of bleeding.
-This risk of bleeding should be weighed against the urgency of intervention.
-Edoxaban can be restarted after the surgical or other procedure as soon as adequate hemostasis has been established.3

 If anticoagulation must be discontinued to reduce the risk of bleeding with surgical or other procedures, rivaroxaban should be stopped at least 24 hours before the procedure.
 In deciding whether a procedure should be delayed until 24 hours after the last dose of rivaroxaban, the increased risk of bleeding should be weighed against the urgency of intervention.
 Rivaroxaban should be restarted after the surgical or other procedures as soon as adequate hemostasis has been established.
-If oral medication cannot be taken after surgical intervention consider administering a parenteral anticoagulant.4
+If oral medication cannot be taken after surgical intervention consider administering a parenteral anticoagulant.

 The recommended dose and duration of rivaroxaban and apixaban vary depending on indication.
 The recommended treatment durations for these anticoagulants in patients undergoing hip or knee replacement surgery are 35 (hip) or 12 (knee) days.
 Rivaroxaban may be administered independently of meals when used for prophylaxis of deep vein thrombosis.
 When used in atrial fibrillation or the treatment and prevention of recurrence of deep vein thrombosis and pulmonary embolism, administration with the evening meal is recommended.
-1,4,7,8

 The dosage and administration of warfarin must be individualized for each patient according to the patient's prothrombin time/INR response to the drug, with the dosage adjusted based on this measurement.
 The selected starting dose of warfarin should be based on the expected maintenance dose.
 The initial dose of warfarin is usually 2 to 5 mg/day; however, this dose should be modified based on consideration of patient-specific clinical factors.
 Lower initial doses should be considered for elderly and/or debilitated patients.
 Regarding maintenance treatment, most patients are satisfactorily maintained at a dose of 2 to 10 mg/day.
 Flexibility of dosage is provided by breaking scored tablets in half, and the individual dose and interval should be gauged by the patient's prothrombin response.
 The duration of therapy in each patient is also individualized.
 In general, treatment with warfarin should be continued until the danger of thrombosis and embolism has passed.
-5,7,8